fghaas/cephalocon2019-rbdmirror/markdown/intro.md

 RADOS Gateway, however, deals only with RESTful object data, and we needed something to also replicate RBD block data, which we got also in Jewel: RBD mirroring.

+So, what we’d like to get is an RBD image whose changes are *asynchronously* applied in a remote location.
+To get that capability, we need to *track and record* those changes in the first place.
+To do that, we use an RBD feature called **journaling.**